MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - New advanced client settings that implement pop-up messages in Outlook that can warn, justify, or block emails being sent.
 [More information](client-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent)

+- New advanced client setting that's applicable only when you configure the policy setting to not display custom permissions: When there's a file that's protected with custom permissions, display the custom permissions option in File Explorer so that users can see and change them (if they have permissions to change the protection settings).
+[More information](client-version-release-history.md#for-files-protected-with-custom-permissions-always-display-custom-permissions-to-users-in-file-explorer)

 **Fixes**:

 - New visual markings are consistently applied when a user adds new sections to a Word document, and then relabels the document.